Serbia's president nominates country's first female prime minister

-BELGRADE Serbia's president nominated Ana Brnabic for the post of prime minister on Thursday, opening the way for her to become the country's first female and first openly gay head of government.
+BELGRADE (Reuters) - Serbia's president nominated Ana Brnabic for the post of prime minister on Thursday, opening the way for her to become the country's first female and first openly gay head of government.

 Brnabic, a manager not affiliated with any party, will succeed Aleksandar Vucic, who won the presidency in April.
 The 250-seat parliament will debate Brnabic's nomination next week.
 Vucic's allies hold an overwhelming majority, so the vote is largely a formality.